Fulton cuts ribbon on Pathfinder Towpath Trail; pays tribute to former Mayor Woodward

 Beginning in 2005, the $1.1 million multi-phased project was funded in part with $811,500 from the Environmental Protection Fund and the Local Waterfront Revitalization Program grants.

 “When you undertake a feasibility study and grant writing it takes a lot of effort and hundreds of hours.
 We would not be standing here and this would not have been possible without Brittney Jerred and Marie Mankiewicz.
-It’s a labor of love and they put in literally hundreds of hours to make that happen,” Michaels said.
+It’s a labor of love and they put in literally hundreds of hours to make that happen.”

 The feasibility study started in 2016 provided the city with a master plan of eight walking trails and the design and construction drawings for the Pathfinder Towpath Trail.

-Although Woodward sadly did not live long enough to see the completion of the Indian Point project on Friday, one can feel reasonably sure he would have been proud to see its completion from what he said in 2018.
-“This trail project will help the city to enhance our downtown, bring more people to Fulton, and let more people enjoy our beautiful river,” he said.
+Although Woodward sadly did not live long enough to see the completion of the Indian Point project on Friday, one can feel reasonably sure he would have been proud to see its completion from what he told The Palladium-Times in 2018.
+“This trail project will help the city to enhance our downtown, bring more people to Fulton and let more people enjoy our beautiful river, “ he said.

 (0) comments